cvg/lamaria/README.md

 python -m evaluate_wrt_mps --estimate demo/estimate/R_01_easy.txt --gt_estimate demo/mps/R_01_easy.txt
 ```

-The gt estimate file is built directly from the MPS estimated trajectory.
-This method is used to evaluate results on the controlled experimental set.
+This method is used to evaluate results on the controlled experimental set, where the gt estimate file is built directly from the MPS estimated trajectory.

 ## Converting VRS to ASL/ROSbag format